 - a supervised, licensed driver who is at least 21 years old and has 3 years of driving is with them.

 - you are driving to or from a job, official school activity, organized volunteer program or are participating in an athletic event or related training session.

 - may not use any wireless communication device, including a hands-free device.

 - must use a safety belt, every trip, every time.
 All passengers must use safety belts or child safety seats.

-Any conviction or probation before judgement with a provisional license will restart the 18 month time period one must hold the license.
-The time period is restarted from the date of the conviction or probation before judgement, or the date the license was restored after a suspension or revocation.
+Any conviction or probation before judgment with a provisional license will restart the 18 month time period one must hold the license.
+The time period is restarted from the date of the conviction or probation before judgment, or the date the license was restored after a suspension or revocation.

 In addition to the points and fines that may come from a moving violation, provisional drivers are also subject to additional sanctions:

 - for the first offence, the driver must attend the driver improvement program